springernature/frontend-playbook/accessibility/accessibility-checklist.md

 ### Give context and orientation information

-Associate all form controls with appropriate labels.
-Use fieldsets or optgroups to group related controls.

 Give users a way to know where they are in a set of related pages (e.g. the [Steps Left pattern](http://ui-patterns.com/patterns/StepsLeft)).

 Make sure the currently-focused element has a focus ring, and make sure the focus sequence is logical.

 ### Avoid opening links in new windows